 Energy and new materials (19-20)

-2. Steel Tire Bead Recovery: Steel wire is recycled in the steel industry, closing the materials cycle.
+- Steel Tyre Bead Recovery: Steel wire is recycled in the steel industry, closing the materials cycle.

 B2B logistics for NFU and granule flows